It’s a new world out there.

 A lot of these packages are now cloud-based which offers an additional advantage of particular interest to funeral directors; complete independence from the office.
 With your smartphone or tablet you can login from anywhere and quickly get an overview of what needs to be managed or acted on.

 These are just some of the most pertinent trends we see emerging and growing over the coming years.
 The future of the funeral industry will undoubtedly look quite different to today as clients break from tradition and look for more personal and meaningful ways to lay their loved ones to rest.
-Funeral directors must adapt if they want to stay ahead or, at the very least, remain relevant in rapidly changing times.
+Today's funeral directors must adapt if they want to stay ahead or, at the very least, remain relevant in rapidly changing times.
+Those that are wishing to enter the funeral industry or buy a funeral home would do well to consider the long term trends that will define the future of funeral management.